solvemate2018/cinemaxx-frontend/README.md

 **Description of who did what**

 Mareks Lipnickis: Pages for editing a movie, Booking a ticket and displaying taken seats, Selecting theater when creating new projection

+Bartosz Kochanski: Pages for: viewing all the projections and filtering them by date, viewing all the movies as admin, creating a new movie as admin

+Razvan Ilisei: Pages for: showing movie details from IMDB API, Admin page for picking movie to schedual projection for.